Huy-Ngo/acanban/docs/source/meth/database/user.rst

    It is also the primary key and allows the user to sign in.

 ``name`` : ``string``
-   The legal name of the user
+   The legal name of the user.
+This is required for group members to recognize each other, and for the academic assistants to collect their results.

 ``email`` : ``string``
    The email that is used to contact with the user.

 ``password`` : ``string``
-   The password for the user's account, encrypted with a hash function
+   The password for the user's account, encrypted with a hash function.

 ``role`` : ``string``
    The role of the user in this system.
 It can be: